 In the UK, Nowruz is celebrated with splendour within many Persian, Kurdish and Turkish societies, along with communities hailing from the Central Asian region.
 The observance typically includes preparation of the Haft-Seen table, filled with seven symbolic items starting with the Persian letter 'S', feasting, music and dance.
 Schools often hold special educational sessions and cultural events to promote multicultural understanding.
 The exact date of Nowruz varies each year, but it generally falls on the spring equinox, which is around the 20th or 21th of March.

-Facts about International Day of Nowruz
+Top 10 Facts for 2026 International Day of Nowruz in the UK

 In the News and Trending in the UK for International Day of Nowruz